rjust/defects4j/README.md

 | Mockito         | mockito                    |       38       | 1-38                | None                    |
 | Time            | joda-time                  |       26       | 1-20,22-27          | 21                      |

-\* Due to behavioral changes introduced under Java 8, some bugs no longer fail.
+\* Due to behavioral changes introduced under Java 8, some bugs are no longer reproducible.
 These bugs have been removed from the commit-db, but their metadata is still available in the project directory.
-As publications on Defects4J refer to bugs by their specific bug ID, we do not re-number existing bugs when one is deprecated.
+As publications using Defects4J artifacts refer to bugs by their specific bug id, we do not re-number active bug ids of existing bugs.

 The bugs
 ---------------